plancherb1/academic-kickstart/content/courses/CRESTLEX/index.md

 abstract3: This program is a collaboration between Navajo Technical University, Harvard John A. Paulson School of Engineering and Applied Sciences, Google, and Edge Impulse, and ran virtually from June 22 to June 25, 2021.

 # Summary.
 An optional shortened abstract.
-summary: CRESTLEX 3.0 is the first-of-its-kind, 4-day, hands-on workshop for high school teachers and students exploring real-world applications of artificial intelligence through hands-on examples of Tiny Machine Learning (TinyML).
-This program is a collaboration between Navajo Technical University, the Harvard John A. Paulson School of Engineering and Applied Sciences, Google, and Edge Impulse.
+summary: CRESTLEX 3.0 was a first-of-its-kind, 4-day, hands-on workshop for high school teachers and students exploring real-world applications of artificial intelligence through hands-on examples of Tiny Machine Learning (TinyML).
+This program was a collaboration between Navajo Technical University, the Harvard John A. Paulson School of Engineering and Applied Sciences, Google, and Edge Impulse.

 # Roles in the course
 roles: